CycloneDX/cdxgen/README.md

 - Apache maven is required for parsing pom.xml
 - gradle or gradlew is required to parse gradle projects
-- License information is not available for Go projects as of now.
-It might be possible to build this information by parsing all folders in the GOPATH and extracting license files.
-Any PR welcome :)
+- For Go projects, license information is obtained via GitHub api lookups.
+This approach is not comprehensive yet

 ## Usage